 If you work in the B2C business, you know this already - it’s easier to disarm an atomic bomb than to keep customers happy.
-It is especially true in the automotive industry, notoriously suffering from trust issues.
-However, once you find the sweet spot, you will be surprised by the results.

 Contrary to conventional wisdom, it doesn’t have to be rocket science.
 Imagine a software solution that enables a car mechanic to record video and directly show car owners which parts need repairing.
 Looks innocent, right?

 Well, fasten your seatbelts - does 9484% ROI get your blood pumping?
 Then read on to learn how Jack Gardner, CEO of Quik Video, nailed the customer experience.

 It led to 250% more work approvals, $150 more per a single customer visit and a 5 percentage points increase (a huge leap) in customer satisfaction index scores for car repair shops.